 The year on year increase in tourism also makes a villa in or near tourist hotspots a lucrative investment.

-As an EU national, it is a fairly straightforward process to buying property in Greece, as per this guide.
+As an EU national, it is a fairly straightforward process to purchasing a residence in Greece, as outlined this guide.

-It should also be noted, in order to buy property in Greece, you must prove to the Greek government that you have a monthly income of at least 2,000 Euros.
+It should also be noted, in order to buy residence in Greece, you must prove to the Greek government that you have a monthly income of at least 2,000 Euros.

-- Lawyer - A lawyer is required to check the property titles to determine various points.
-These include whether the property is protected under Hellenic Constitution, how much land is included in the sale, if any debts will be inherited with the sale of the property and if the property is a legal sale.
+Lawyer – A lawyer is required to check the titles of the building to determine various points.
+These include whether the building is protected under Hellenic Constitution, how much land is included in the sale, if any debts will be inherited with the sale and if it is a legal sale.
 A lawyer will also assist in the contract of sale.

-- Notary - A notary will work alongside the lawyer.
-The notary will check and register the property with the land registry to provide you with the property titles.
+Notary – A notary will work alongside the lawyer.
+The notary will check and register the property with the land registry to provide you with the relevant titles.

-- Accountant/currency exchange professional - When purchasing property in Greece, the common route is to open a Greek bank account and transfer the funds before purchasing.
+Accountant/currency exchange professional – When purchasing a residence in Greece, the common route is to open a Greek bank account and transfer the funds before purchasing.
 This transaction requires permission from the Bank of Greece.

-- Civil engineer/building inspector - A selection of properties in Greece have been neglected and will require an inspector to determine if the property is structurally safe, how much restoration is likely to cost and to determine the perimeter of the property.
+Civil engineer/building inspector – A selection of properties in Greece have been neglected and will require an inspector to determine if the building is structurally safe, how much restoration is likely to cost and to determine the perimeter included in the sale.

-If you plan on purchasing property in Greece, we highly recommend you contact Savvas Zannetos, who is based in Crete.
+If you are intending to purchase a property in Greece, we recommend that you contact Savvas Zannetos who is an attorney based on the island Crete.

-The common rights a seller may have over a property for sale in Greece are as below, but are not limited to:
+The common rights a seller may have are as below, but are not limited to: